SEPTEMBER 29 – TODAY’S READING FROM THE ONE YEAR BIBLE- ISAIAH 57:14- 59:21; PHILIPPIANS 1:1-26; PSALM 71:1-24; PROVERBS 24:9-10

 Paul is writing this letter during his first imprisonment in Rome (62 AD) while he is under house arrest (Acts 28:30-31).

-He declares that he is not a prisoner of Rome; he is a prisoner of Jesus Christ.
-He is not set for trial but for the defense of the gospel.
+He declares that he is not a prisoner of Rome, he is a prisoner of Jesus Christ.
+He is not set for trial, but for the defense of the gospel.
 The word of God is not bound.
-We will learn that many of the Roman guards are coming to faith because of Paul’s faithful ministry while in house imprisonment (Ephesians 4:22).
+We will learn that many of the Roman guards are coming to faith because of Paul’s faithful ministry while in house imprisonment (Philippians 4:22).

 In Chapter 1, Paul writes about the fellowship of the gospel (Phil 1:3-11), the furtherance of the gospel (Phil 1:12-26), and the faith of the gospel (Phil 1:27-30).

 Paul starts his letter with a prayer of thanksgiving for the partnership the Philippians have had in his ministry.
 He appreciates the generous support that they have provided over the years since he first came to them and planted the church there.

 Do you take joy in the fellowship of believers and the furtherance of the gospel day by day around the world?